-Alkaline ionized water is slightly alkali electrolyzed water with a pH of 9 to 10 created on the anode side by direct-current electrolysis of drinking water including calcium ions (when necessary, with the addition of calcium lactate, etc. as an electrolysis promoter) using an alkaline ionized water apparatus.
-(On the other hand, slightly acidic electrolyzed water generated on the cathode side with a pH of 4 to 6 is termed "acidic ion water".)
+Alkaline ionized water is slightly alkali electrolyzed water with a pH of 9 to 10 created on the cathode side by direct-current electrolysis of drinking water including calcium ions (when necessary, with the addition of calcium lactate, etc. as an electrolysis promoter) using an alkaline ionized water apparatus.
+(On the other hand, slightly acidic electrolyzed water generated on the anode side with a pH of 4 to 6 is termed "acidic ion water".)

 Further, the electrolysis promoter to be added is limited to calcium compounds approved as food additives.